 One day she got tired of all the waiting around and took matters into her own hands.
 She called up the manager who had interviewed her the week before and asked him point blank, “Are you going to hire me or not?
 I can do this job, I want this job, and I need to know right now… yes or no?”

 That’s how she got her second yes!
 In the summer of 1971.
 Years later, her boss told her he had been so taken aback by her directness on that call, he had to give her a chance.
 He saw something in her!

 It was an entry-level position of course.
 But that did not matter.
 The important thing was… She.
 Was.
 In.

 Now she had an entire summer to wow her first employer.
 She had to convince them to keep her on full-time come Fall.
-Switching to the evening shift in September meant she could finish Grades 12 and 13 during the day while earning money to pay back her tuition loans at night.
+Switching to the evening shift in September meant she could finish Grades 12 and 13 during the day while earning money needed for rent and to pay back her student loans at night.

 But she did not care.
 Even at 16 she could see he had no vision — no sense of where the world was headed.
 But she did.
 And she already had the dream job she wanted so badly and had worked so hard for.
 He couldn’t steal that away from her.

 She worked in a data centre tucked away in the suburbs, and lived and breathed “the soul of a new machine ”.
 With no interest in anything but her work.
 She didn’t just learn how to do her own job; she learned how to do every single job in that data centre.
 On her own time.
 Just because.

 Less than two years later, this girl would become the youngest systems engineer in the history of finance and banking to lead a major technology change for a large global financial institution.
 She was 17.

 Every banking system and business process was impacted and had to be redesigned and reprogrammed.
 There was no one who could advise her — the technology was so brand-spanking new, it hadn’t been fully implemented by any other bank or company in Canada or the USA yet.